This post may contain affiliate links. See our disclosure policy.

 What to Serve with Orange Chicken

 We pull out all the stops when putting together a Chinese feast.
-Sure, you can make things simple by serving this dish alongside some veggies and steamed white or brown rice, but if you’re wanting to wow friends and family with a scrumptious Asian-inspired spread, try a few of these delightful recipes:
+Sure, you can make things simple by serving this dish alongside some steamed broccoli or stir-fry vegetables and steamed white or brown rice, but if you’re wanting to wow friends and family with a scrumptious Asian-inspired spread, try a few of these delightful recipes:

 - 1 cup water

 - 1/3 cup rice vinegar

 - 3 tablespoons soy sauce

 - 1 teaspoon ginger root minced

 - Cut chicken into 1 1/2” bite-size pieces.
 Combine cornstarch salt, and pepper.

 - Dip chicken in beaten eggs and shake in cornstarch mixture to coat.